 An annual Global Pituitary Advocacy Meeting in Zurich was organized and sponsored by Novartis from 2012 through 2014.
 It gathered patient advocates from 25-30 countries.
-The delegates discussed the most critical issues they are facing as national communities and shared best practices.
-The delegates met outstanding endocrinologists, nurses, and other professionals, and learned about the diseases and most recent scientific findings in the area.
+The delegates discussed the most critical issues they were facing as national communities and shared best practices.
+The delegates met outstanding endocrinologists, nurses, and other professionals, and learned about the various diseases and most recent scientific findings in the area.

 At the very first Global Pituitary Advocacy Meeting in Zurich, the delegates prepared and signed the Declaration with a list of 10 aspects of patient life and medical care which should be implemented globally.

 In October 2014 at the 3rd Global Pituitary Advocacy Meeting, the delegates decided to create a global organization named WAPO, The World Alliance of Pituitary Organizations.
 The first meeting of WAPO Steering Committee took place on October 19, 2014.

 In April 2016, the first WAPO Summit took place.
 It was fully organized by the Steering committee and sponsored by Novartis, Chiasma and StrongbridgeBio.
 It became the first formal meeting for WAPO incorporation.
 You can get more information on the Summit and its results in the report.

 At the Summit, the first Board of Directors was elected and, on May 30th 2016, the World Alliance of Pituitary Organizations was registered as an association in the Dutch Chamber of Commerce.

 At the Summit, the first Board of Directors was elected and, on May 30, 2016, the World Alliance of Pituitary Organizations was registered as an association in the Dutch Chamber of Commerce.